akram02-sde/vue-job-listing/README.md

 # vue-app

 This template should help get you started developing with Vue 3 in Vite.
+This project uses a mock API so to view the project with complete list of users follow the below steps.

 ## Project Clone
 ```sh